blakeelias/tau2-bench/report/EVALUATION_AND_EXTENSIONS.md

 ## Discussion

 `grok-3-mini` and `grok-4-fast-reasoning` both struggle to make adequate tool calls in complex, multi-turn settings such as the `airline` domain of τ-bench.
+However, a comprehensive evaluation requires distinguishing between genuine model limitations and measurement artifacts from benchmark methodology issues.

+This work addresses both aspects:

+1. **Methodological corrections** ([BENCHMARK_FIXES.md](BENCHMARK_FIXES.md)): I identified and corrected systematic flaws in the original benchmark that led to incorrect assessments.
+Specifically, ambiguous policy language around human agent transfers and premature episode terminations caused agents to be penalized for reasonable interpretations or given undeserved credit for episodes which should have been failures.
+These corrections ensure accurate baseline measurements.

-Nonetheless, some methodological oversights in τ-bench obscure the degree of ability that these models do in fact have.
-Here I have demonstrated that unclear policies and overly narrow required end-states can sometimes lead to failures which otherwise could easily have been successes.
-Further, the current binary reward metrics do not distinguish policy-violations from merely "acceptable yet sub-optimal responses", nor do they consider the spectrum of value add that is possible depending on how well the AI agent meets the human user's preferences, and how much human time is taken up due to a potentially inefficient LLM communicator.
-Here I outline these oversights through several data examples, implement a new task setting, and propose a more nuanced reward function for calculating how much net value the AI agent has added to a human user.
+2. **Expressiveness limitations**: Beyond measurement accuracy, the current binary reward metrics do not distinguish policy violations from merely "acceptable yet sub-optimal responses", nor do they consider the spectrum of value an agent adds based on how well it meets latent user preferences while minimizing communication overhead.
+This document proposes extensions—through new task scenarios with multiple acceptable outcomes and a continuous reward function balancing correctness with efficiency—to better capture the nuanced value of human-AI collaboration.

+Together, these improvements move τ-bench from a narrow measure of single-outcome achievement toward a richer assessment of collaborative intelligence that accounts for ambiguous preferences, acceptable tradeoffs, and communication costs.

 ## Related Work